CHP has ten employees who come from a variety of backgrounds and offer a broad range of experience to the organisation. Meet our team:

 Belinda Lack, Digital Communications Officer

 Belinda produces digital content for CHP that raises the profile of strategies to end homelessness and engages the community and homelessness sector with news, campaigns and policy.
-Belinda devises digital strategies and creates multimedia to amplify our messages, as well as maintaining the CHP website and social media accounts.
+Belinda devises digital strategies and creates multimedia to amplify our messages.

 Phone: 8415 6205